bigfantech-cloud/terraform-aws-cloudfront-cdn/README.md

 origin_shield_region:
   The AWS Region for Origin Shield.
 To specify a region, use the region code, not the region name.
-  Ex: US East (Ohio) region as us-east-2.
+  example: US East (Ohio) region as us-east-2.
   CloudFront Origin Shield adds an additional layer in the CloudFront caching infrastructure that helps to minimize origin’s load, improve its availability, and reduce its operating costs.

 default_root_object:
-  The object that you want CloudFront to return (ex: index.html) when an end user requests the root URL.
+  The object that you want CloudFront to return (example: index.html) when an end user requests the root URL.
   Default = null.

 s3_origin_access_identity: